Erhesvara/Design-Control-and-Monitoring-System-of-house-electrical-gadgets-and-water-consumption/README.md

 Design Control and Monitoring System of House Electrical Gadgets and Water Consumption

 _Using a dashboard to monitor the electrics and water consumption of Every Gadgets in the house_

+Objectives:
+- To lessen the water and electric bills
+- To monitor gadgets consumption
+- To have tips and idea on how to lessen bills.